 - Council of Colleges of Acupuncture and Oriental Medicine

-How much does Acupuncture Cost in Miami?Finances govern our lives, so cost is important when taking acupuncture into consideration.
-Important attention needs to be focused on price as an acupuncturist whose price point is very low, may not be the most qualified.
-Acupuncture does not have to break your bank.
+How much does Acupuncture Cost in Miami?Finances govern our lives, so cost is an important factor when considering acupuncture therapy, but that can’t be the only consideration.
+An acupuncturist with a really low price point may not be qualified.
+Acupuncture shouldn’t break your bank, however.
 Ask your doctor for a referral and check with your insurance to see if its covered.

-Is acupuncture covered by health insurance?While the Affordable Care Act forbids insurance bias against any form of alternative medicine, it does allow room to control the amount allocated towards these practices.
-The insurance company may also reject what it considers to be “experimental” treatments such as music or aromatherapy.
-Whether your insurance company considers acupuncture medically necessary or not is their decision and each policy may vary.
+Health Insurance and AcupunctureWhile the Affordable Care Act forbids insurance bias against any form of alternative medicine, it does allow providers room to control the amount they allocate towards these practices.
+Your insurance company may reject what it considers to be “experimental” treatments such as music therapy or aromatherapy.
+Whether your insurance company considers acupuncture medically necessary or not is their decision, and each policy may vary.

 - Treating Allergies with Acupuncture